Manage your ZDM Proxy instances

 • replace_cql_functions:

-• Whether the ZDM Proxy should replace standard CQL function calls in write requests with a value computed at proxy level.
+• Whether ZDM Proxy should replace standard CQL function calls in write requests with a value computed at proxy level.

 • Currently, only the replacement of now() is supported.